somof/CarND-Behavioral-Cloning-work/writeup_report.md

 The three models have differences only in their layer structures, described above.

 Following figures show the training curves of the three models.
-NVIDIA model is obviously overfitted, but its loss value is the smallest among the models.
+NVIDIA model is obviously overfitted, but its loss value is extremely smaller than other models.

 <img width=260 src="fig/LossMetrics_flat.png"/>
 <img width=260 src="fig/LossMetrics_LeNet.png"/>